-Although I wasn’t lucky enough to see them, I’ve heard that it’s not uncommon to see giant rays and sea turtles gliding through the water here.
-I only saw schools of fish, but still really enjoyed the snorkeling because of the unique underwater landscapes.
+I’ve heard that it’s common to see giant rays and sea turtles here, although I wasn’t lucky enough to see them.
+I only saw colorful schools of fish, but still really enjoyed the snorkeling because of the unique underwater landscapes.

-These stunning islands are home to one of the best beaches in Puerto Vallarta – Playa Del Amor which is commonly known as Hidden or Secret Beach.
+The Marietas Islands are home to one of the best beaches in Puerto Vallarta – Playa Del Amor.
+It’s also commonly called Hidden Beach or Secret Beach.

 Playa Del Amor is an incredible underground crater beach.
-Someone posted a photo of it a few years ago that went viral and as a result, hundreds of people started visiting the beach every day.
-This caused negative environmental impacts and the government imposed limits on the number of people that could visit each day to protect it.
+Someone posted a photo of it a few years ago that went viral on Instagram and as a result, hundreds of people started visiting the beach every day.

-Don’t be disappointed if you can’t get a permit to go on the beach – the islands are still worth visiting on their own.
-There are other beaches you’ll get to visit on the Marietas Islands which are stunning!
+Don’t be disappointed if you can’t get a permit to go to the beach – the islands are still worth visiting on their own.
+There are other beaches on Marietas Islands which are just as stunning!

-What to bring on a tour to Islas Marietas
+What to bring on a tour to Marietas Islands